Skip to main content

 • arm64 (aarch64)

-Once within the container, you can install curl and then run through the installation script.
+Once within the container, install curl and run the installation script.

 Docker Compose Example